RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 D	is	incorrect	because	the	actual	conducting	of	the	audit	entails	testing of	controls	against	policies	and	expected	configurations	to	determine any	gaps	or	“findings.”

-### Qustion # 28 - Many	jurisdictions	around	the	world	have	comprehensive	regulationsregarding	privacy	and	data	protection.
+### Qustion # 28 - Many	jurisdictions	around	the	world	have	comprehensive	regulations regarding	privacy	and	data	protection.
 Which	jurisdiction	lacks	an	overall comprehensive	policy	that	covers	its	entire	jurisdictional	area?
 A.	United	States
 B.	European	Union
 C.	Russia
 D.	Japan
 Correct Answer: A.

 The	United	States	lacks	an	overall	comprehensive	privacy regulation	for	data	protection.
 Although	various	regulations	pertain	to specific	types	of	data	or	institutions,	there	is	no	single,	comprehensive regulation	for	personal	information	or	privacy	protection.

 B	is	incorrect	because	the	European	Union	has	long	been	one	of	the top	drivers	of	data	privacy	and	personal	protection.
 It	issued	Directive 95/45	EC	in	1995,	which	established	data	privacy	as	a	human	right.